DeanBerrie/Cp3402-Learning-Journal/learning_journal_week3.md

 - What are you aiming for?: HD
 - Prefer online/meeting in person?: Either
 - Confidence level on the subject so far?: 75%
-- Preffered role in team project?: Not the leader, documentation
+- Prefered role in team project?: Not the leader, documentation
-- Preffered group size?: 3-4
+- Prefered group size?: 3-4